 The In-ko-pah Railroad

-MY LARGE SCALE, OUTDOOR MODEL RAILROAD
+MY 1/24th SCALE, OUTDOOR MODEL RAILROAD

 I began work on this project in January 2006.
 The railroad is situated on steep slope behind our house.
 It represents a fictional, narrow gauge railroad in a rugged, rocky desert environment.